benhoskings/babushka/README.markdown

 if only it were this easy (it is)
 ---

-    $ ruby bin/babushka.rb 'db backups'
+    ⚡ babushka 'postgres backups'
-    db backups {
+    postgres backups {
-      db software {
+      postgres software {
+        homebrew {
+          homebrew binary in place {
+            homebrew installed {
+              writable install location {
+                install location exists {
+                } √ install location exists
+                admins can sudo {
+                  admin group {
+                  } √ admin group
+                } √ admins can sudo
+              } √ writable install location
+              homebrew git {
+                homebrew bootstrap {
+                  √ writable install location (cached)
+                  build tools {
-        db in path {
+                    llvm in path {
-          not required on Linux.
+                      xcode tools {
+                      } √ xcode tools
-        } √ db in path
+                    } √ llvm in path
-        apt {
+                    build tools / met? not defined.
+                  } √ build tools
+                  'brew' runs from /usr/local/bin.
-        } √ apt
+                } √ homebrew bootstrap
-        √ system has postgresql deb
-        √ system has postgresql-client deb
+                √ system has git-1.6.5 brew
+                'git' runs from /usr/local/bin.
+              } √ homebrew git
+            } √ homebrew installed
+          } √ homebrew binary in place
+          √ build tools (cached)
+          homebrew / met? not defined.
+        } √ homebrew
-        √ system has libpq-dev deb
+        √ system has postgresql-8.4.0 brew
-        √ 'psql' runs from /usr/bin.
+        'psql' runs from /usr/local/bin.
-      } √ db software
+      } √ postgres software
-      db backups not already met.
+      not already met.
-      offsite host for db backups? backups@slice.corkboard.cc
+      offsite host for postgres backups [backups@napier.hoskings.net]?
-      √ publickey login to backups@slice.corkboard.cc.
+      √ publickey login to backups@napier.hoskings.net.
       Rendered /usr/local/bin/postgres_offsite_backup.
-      db backups met.
-    } √ db backups
+    } √ postgres backups
+    ⚡

 how is dep formed?
 ---

-A dep (dependency) is something that you want to do, like add a user account, or build a webserver, or install a gem.
+A dep (dependency) is something that you want to automate, like add a user account, or build a webserver, or install a gem.
 Deps depend on other deps.

 Each dep is really small and simple.
-A little nugget of code that does one thing and does it right.
-They're deliberately as concise as possible, so you can quickly write one and then never do its job manually again.
+A little nugget of code that does just one thing, and does it right.

+Deps are defined using a DSL.
+It's very concise, so you can quickly write a dep and then never do its job manually again.
-Example: to get a rails app running..

-    dep 'rails app' do
-      requires 'gems installed', 'vhost enabled', 'webserver running', 'migrated db' end

-... there are four requirements (maybe more, for your app - just tack them on).
-Each one depends on a few other things, and so on.
-So `vhost enabled` from above:
+For example, to enable a virtual host, you symlink a file.
+Pretty trivial, and easy enough to do manually - but if you write a dep, you not only get it right every time, you can automate it as part of a more complex process.

     dep 'vhost enabled' do
       requires 'vhost configured'
-      met? { File.exists? "#{vhosts}/on/#{domain}.conf" }
+      met? { "#{vhosts}/on/#{var :domain}.conf".p.exists? }
-      meet { sudo "ln -sf '#{vhosts}/#{domain}.conf' '#{vhosts}/on/#{domain}.conf'" }
+      meet { sudo "ln -sf '#{vhosts}/#{var :domain}.conf' '#{vhosts}/on/#{var :domain}.conf'" }
-      after { restart_webserver }
+      after { restart_nginx }
     end

+The important bit here is that when you're writing a dep, you don't have to think about context at all, just the one little task it's doing in isolation.
+As long as your `requires` are correct, you can leave the overall structure to babushka and just write each little dep separately.
+When you run `babushka dep_name`, babushka works its way down through all the `requires` in your dep, and in those deps, and so on, checking and running each as needed.

-Any dep can depend on any number of other ones.
-A given dep can be required by multiple others and it all comes out in the wash.
-If you accidentally a loop, babushka will let you know.
-So you don't have to think about the hierarchy, just each little piece on its own.
+Any dep can depend on any number of other deps.
+A given dep can be required by multiple others and babushka will sort it all out.
+So, you don't have to think about the hierarchy, just each little piece on its own.

 This isn't only about deploying webapps though.
 Deps like to do anything that you don't.